TheCakeIsNaOH/choco-remixer/README.md

 ## Immediate TODOs

 - Add support for internalizing package icons
-- Write docs on how to add packages
-- Comment based help
+- Comment based help, specifically in Edit-InstallChocolateyPackage
 - Use switch statements in Edit-InstallChocolateyPackage
 - Turn into proper module

 ## Long term TODOs

 - Async/Parallelize file searching, copying, packing, possibly downloading
 - Ability to bump version of nupkg (fix version)
 - Add option to trust names of nupkg's in searching, allows for quicker search
 - Git integration for personal-packages.xml